UPDATE | Delaware to expand vaccine initiatives to ensure they're reaching seniors, minority communities

-Delaware's COVID-19 vaccination program is being expanded to create a focus on underserved, minority communities, state officials announced Tuesday.
+As Delaware prepares to receive more COVID-19 vaccine from the the federal government, the state is expanding its vaccination program to create a focus on underserved, minority communities, state officials announced Tuesday

 "Our goal remains the same: we’re working to vaccinate as many Delawareans as possible, as quickly as possible," said Governor John Carney.
 "We also need to make sure we’re distributing the vaccine equitably and reaching especially those Delaware seniors who are less mobile and don’t have access to a computer or smartphone."